-And among these recollections of a great lady who first taught me in school and remained my friend during her whole long and useful life, Mrs. Mollie Carran.
+Among these recollections was that of a great lady who first taught me in school and remained my friend during her whole long and useful life - Mrs. Mollie Carran.
 It was from her that I first heard something about the word American.
 Many great writers and statesmen have attempted to express what we mean by that word.
 But there is an imponderable feeling within it which reaches to the soul of our people and defies measure.

 America means far more than a continent bounded by two oceans.
 It is more than pride of military power, glory in war, or in victory.

-It means more than vast expanses of farms, of great factories or mines, magnificent cities, or millions of automobiles and radios.
+It means more than vast expanse of farms, of great factories or mines, magnificent cities, or millions of automobiles and radios.
 It is more even than the traditions of the great tide westward from Europe which pioneered the conquest of a continent.
 It is more than our literature, our music, our poetry.
-Other nations have these things also.

-"My Life"

-Maybe the intangible we cannot describe lies in the personal experience and the living of each of us rather than in phrases, however inspiring.

 Perhaps without immodesty I can claim to have had some experience in what America means.
 I have lived many kinds of American life.
 After my early boyhood in this Iowa village, I lived as the ward of a country doctor in Oregon.

-I lived among those to whom hard work was the price of
+I lived among those to whom hard work was the price of existence.

-existence.
 The open opportunities of America opened out to me the public schools.
 They carried me to the professional training of an American university.

-"Work"

 I began by working with my own hands for my daily bread.
 I have tasted the despair of fruitless search for a job.

-I know the kindly encouragement of a humble boardinghouse keeper.
-I know that at that time there was an economic depression either coming or going.
+I know the kindly encouragement of a humble boarding-house keeper.
+I know now that at that time there was an economic depression either coming or going.
 But nobody told me of it.

-So I did not have the modern worry of what the federal government would do about it.
+So I did not have the modern worry of what the Federal Government would do about it.

-I have conducted the administration of great industries, with their employees.
+I have conducted the administration of great industries with their problems of production and the well-being of their employees.
 I have seen America in contrast with many nations and races.
 My profession took me into many foreign lands under many kinds of government.
 I have worked with their great spiritual leaders and their great statesmen.
-I have worked in governments of free men, of tyrannies, of Socialists and of Communists.
-I have met with princes, kings, despots and desperados.
+I have worked in governments of free men, of tyrannies, of Socialists, and of Communists.
+I have met with princes, kings, despots, and desperadoes.